 Your business's legal name

-Your business structure (LLC or corporation)
+Your business structure (LLC, corporation, or partnership)

 Your business address